void-dragon/feedforward/README.md

 + `model` - Array of layer depths.
 + `spread` - How many networks will be generated.
 + `flexibility` - How fast the net adepts.
-+ `activationThreshold` - Idicates when an output cell identifies as on, aka 1.0 .
++ `activationThreshold` - Indicates when an output cell identifies as on, aka 1.0 .

 #### map(inputs) -> outputs